Shōji Hamada: Preserving local architecture

 Since he moved to Mashiko, Hamada bought, relocated, and refurbished traditional farm houses, stone warehouses, and nagaya-mon gatehouses of Edo period unique to southern Tochigi Prefecture on his property.
 The first was his residence in 1930, followed by others he used as workshops and for entertaining guests and apprentices, with the last one used since 1942 as his workshop.
 In 1989 his residence was donated to and rebuilt at Mashiko Museum of Ceramic Art, or Ceramic Art Messe Mashiko, after the house was designated a cultural property of Mashiko.
 The museum is still open today and visitors can view Hamada's studio, living quarters, and various craft collections.

 Influence

 Throughout a lifetime dedicated to making pottery he achieved international recognition and his works have been collected by museums across the world.
 Hamada’s influence was felt not only in his native Japan, particularly in Mashiko, but also in the West.
 In the United Kingdom and the US, his style and philosophy became well known amongst studio potters, and he was revered as the archetypal "Oriental" potter.

 Today Hamada's works attain high prices at auction.
 In the UK, examples of his work can be seen at the York Art Gallery.

+A young Sardar Gurcharan Singh met him and further developed his style of pottery in India.